CEsarABC/DataCentricProject/README.md

 # Data Centric Development Milestone Project

-The project is focused on the use of data bases and the use of python and flask to put it all together.
+The project is focused on the use of databases and the use of python and flask to put it all together.

 My cooking book concept is a space where users can check, create or edit their own recipes, with a simple, yet balanced design.
 The user experience is clean and the navigation through pages creates a space where you can come and go as you please,